Amir01m/Face-Recognition/README.md

 ├── filehandl.py         # Add files to database folder
 ├── gui.py               # Gui for the program
 ├── del_face.py          # Delete faces from your database folder
-├── database/            # Face image database (user-defined) │   ├── Amir.jpg
+├── sql.py               # Make face log with SQLite for logging and recognized faces with timestamp ├── database/            # Face image database (user-defined) │   ├── Amir.jpg
 │   └── Ali.jpeg